 Document Library Pro has already created a main audio library page for you.
 To find it, go to the Pages section in the WordPress admin and find the page called 'Document Library'.
 Rename this to something more relevant such as 'Audio Library' (remember to change the permalink too).

 View the page and you'll see your audio files listed in a table or grid view with one on each row.
 However, it may not have the information that you want to display yet.

 To customize it to your requirements, go to Documents → Settings.
 Read through the page and change the settings as needed.

 Document Library Pro has over 50 options and you can set it up however you like.
 In particular, I recommend that you use the following options:

-- Columns - There are lots of available columns to choose from.
+- Content - There are lots of available content types to choose from.
 For a WordPress audio library, add something like:

 title, content, excerpt.
 This will display the title, the content field (which contains your embedded audio player or playlist), and an excerpt (which is useful for showing a brief overview of the audio file).
 You can rename the columns by adding a colon after each one like this: